-Moreover, since INSTAT adopted CSPro in the last years as the main system for developing CAPI applications, it is reasonable to use CSPro also for the CAPI data collection of the Census.
-With the CSPro solution, INSTAT is investing not only in a software solution, but also in increasing the capacity of its own personnel that will be using a standardized tool.
-These acquired skills and knowledge will be applicable in for surveys long after the 2020 Census.
+INSTAT is investing not only in a software solution, but also in increasing the capacity of its own personnel that will be using a standardized tool.
+These acquired skills and knowledge will be applicable in for surveys long after the Census.

 Converting a paper questionnaire into an electronic format involves more than simply replicating it on the screen of a handheld device.
 The kind of device used fundamentally affects the way in which enumerators interact with the questionnaire.
 The wording and structure of some questions may need to be changed to make it easier for the enumerators to work quickly and accurately on the device.
 Furthermore, added features like data validation, edits, and preloaded modalities can be included in an electronic questionnaire.
 The specifications for these features must be written when developing the questionnaire, to program them into the software application.
-Below are a minimum set of specific features that the CAPI application of the 2020 Census should support.
+Below are a minimum set of specific features that the CAPI application of the Census should support.